 You are a designer looking to hone your craft by experimenting with design methods in wildly different contexts from one project to the next.
 You are endlessly curious about people and technology, and it’s a little scary how quickly you pick up on new ideas.
 Your approach to interaction design is resilient and faceted, because you understand digital screens are only one of the ways people interact with the world.

 You know user research, stakeholder workshops, and your designerly intuition is how meaningful products and services are identified and reborn.
 You are adept at connecting the dots from research and can simultaneously entertain multiple, different potential solutions and models.
 You also know when it is time to make decisions and start doing.

 You believe in the power of iteration, critique, and collaboration.
 When faced with ambiguity, you rapidly sketch a breadth of potential solutions as a sense-making activity.
 You understand that communicating design—and its rationale—is just as important as the design itself, so you are building a tool belt of different techniques for visualizing and communicating potential solutions: sketching, wireframing, writing, storyboarding, prototyping, coding, motion graphics, data visualization, or some other form of magic.

 Generally speaking, we find people that have anywhere from one or more years of experience or a degree in a field related to interaction design are good candidates.
 To be more specific, we are looking for someone who checks a lot of the following boxes.

-At Teague, we value diversity.
-We search the globe, literally, to find and attract top talent from diverse backgrounds.
-Teague is an EEO/AA employer.
-Qualified applicants will receive consideration for employment without regard to race, ethnicity, color, religion, sex, age, sexual orientation, gender identity, national origin, disability or protected veteran status.
+TEAGUE is an EEO/AA employer.
+Qualified applicants will receive consideration for employment without regard to race, color, religion, sex, age, sexual orientation, gender identity, national origin, disability or protected veteran status.